gsgatlin/openafs-rpms/README.md

 The openafs-kmod package may only be built for centos or RHEL.
 To build it on fedora you would need many more mock configuration files to add the rpmfusion yum repo to your build environment.
+We do not use kmods at NCSU on fedora.